FLClab/TA-GAN/README.md

 - TA-GAN-dendrites : TA-GAN model with two classes semantic segmentation used as the complementary task.
 - TA-GAN-synprot : TA-GAN model with two classes semantic segmentation used as the complementary task.
 - TA-GAN-live : TA-GAN model with two classes semantic segmentation used as the complementary task.
 For this model, the segmentation network's weights are pre-trained and frozen.
-- TA-GAN-custom : Use this file to create your own TA-GAN model, specific to your datasets and analysis task of interest.
+- TA-GAN : Use this file to create your own TA-GAN model, specific to your datasets and analysis task of interest.

 <img src="/figures/network.png">